Last updated: November 9, 2021

 - 30-day no-questions-asked money back guarantee

-As the name implies, Prospect.io is typically listed as a sales prospecting tool.
-Its prospecting feature is optimized to help you find and verify details about your prospects, such as emails, phone numbers, job titles, and more.
+Overlook positions itself as a CRM, but it packs a whole lot of functionality.
+Its sales prospecting feature is optimized to help you find and verify details about your prospects, such as emails, phone numbers, job titles, and more.
 It also lets you build templates and drip campaigns to automate your follow-ups.

-Klenty has similar features to Prospect.io with Gmail extension and Chrome plugin, and appears to be more “call-oriented” – $60/mo
+2. Klenty has similar features to Overloop, with a Gmail extension and Chrome plugin, and appears to be more “call-oriented” – $60/mo

 - Free for 14 days